 Sample Croatian Wine

-While Croatia doesn’t produce a lot of wine – most of its production is kept in country – the quality of the wine often parallels that of neighboring Italy.
+While Croatia doesn’t export a lot of wine – most of its production is kept in country – the quality of the wine often parallels that of neighboring Italy.
 Wine tourism is starting to catch on in Croatia, too.
-In Pula, there are a handful of opportunities to get a glimpse into the wine making tradition of Istria and to try some of the tasty wines that are being produced in the vineyards that fill the countryside, like the white varietal, Malvasia, and red varietal, Teran, that are unique to Croatia.
-You can take an organized wine tour with EatIstria or drive to the wineries yourself.
-Trapan winery is located just a few kilometers outside the city.
+In Pula, there are a handful of opportunities to get a glimpse into the wine-making tradition of Istria and try some of the tasty wines produced in the vineyards that dot the countryside.

 Editors note: If you love wine, be sure to add some of these great Croatian wineries to your vacation checklist.

-Taste Istria’s Bounty of Incredible Foods
+Taste Istria’s Bounty Of Incredible Foods

-For fish, squid and shellfish, visit Ribarska Koliba on the marina or splurge on a 5-course feast from one of the area’s best chefs at Konoba Batelina.
+For fish, squid and shellfish, visit Ribarska Koliba on the marina.
+Alternatively, splurge on a five-course feast from one of the area’s best chefs at Konoba Batelina.
 Istria is also well known for white truffles and olive oil.
 You can find both specialties in almost any restaurant (as long as the truffles are in season).
 You can also buy truffle paste and olive oil to take home with you, making for a fantastic souvenir.

 After a stroll along the waterfront, check out the town center that was once a Roman Forum.
 The piazza today is a pedestrian-only zone that contains plenty of cafes, restaurants and shops.

-Take a Gourmet Tour or Cooking Class
+Take A Gourmet Tour Or Cooking Class

 I’m a firm believer that you can’t fully experience a culture without trying the food.
-A great way to learn about the food and try many different things you might not have known about otherwise is to take a food tour or cooking class.
-Every Wednesday, leaving from the Arena, there is an organized tour lasting about 2 hours that combines a little sightseeing with a traditional Istrian food and wine tasting.
+A great way to learn about the food and try many different things you might not have known about otherwise is taking a food tour or cooking class.
+Every Wednesday, leaving from the Arena, a two-hour organized tour combines a little sightseeing with traditional Istrian food and wine tasting.

-See the “Lighting Giants”
+See The “Lighting Giants”

 The Lighting Giants is a relatively new form of entertainment for Pula.
 I’ve never seen anything quite like it, though it reminds me of a Christmas lights display that used to take place in my neighborhood growing up.
 A world-famous lighting designer, Dean Skira, decided to create the lights display on the dozen or so industrial cranes along the waterfront in Pula.

-These are just a few of the things there are to do in Pula.
+These are just a few of the things to do in Pula.
 There are also numerous places to go and things to see just outside the city that will introduce you to more of the Istria peninsula.